PyChina/weekly/content/Issue/issue-375.md

 - [更频繁的 Python 版本?](https://pycoders.com/link/1915/web)
     + JAKE EDGE

-“Łukasz Langa, who is the release manager for the upcoming 3.8 release, as well as the manager for the date-to-be-determined release of 3.9, has proposed PEP 596 (“Python 3.9 Release Schedule (doubling the release cadence)”).
-As its name would imply, the PEP proposes halving the current release cycle to nine months, which would make the 3.9 release happen in June 2020.”
+"Łukasz Langa, who is the release manager for the upcoming 3.8 release, as well as the manager for the date-to-be-determined release of 3.9, has proposed PEP 596 ("Python 3.9 Release Schedule (doubling the release cadence)").
+As its name would imply, the PEP proposes halving the current release cycle to nine months, which would make the 3.9 release happen in June 2020."

 (`是也乎:`